 How can I invite a friend?

 Super easy.
 Go to the Contacts screen and tap on the name of the person you wish to invite and tap 'Invite.'
 That's it!
+Check out our video by clicking this link.

 I invited a friend.
 But they are not seeing my invitation.
 What is going on?